The Mysterious Black Faces of the Madonna

 Most of these claims seem to have been invented as a way to legitimize and protect the images from the recurring attempts to enforce the commandment: "Thou shall not make any image or any likeness of anything..."

 The feeling was that if these statues and icons came from the cradle of Christianity and if some had a direct link to the disciples of Jesus (even if they called to mind Pagan images), then surely God must have revoked his Old Testament prohibition against images.

 9) They became favored places of pilgrimage.
 Many were famous stopping points on the way to Santiago de Compostella or else they constituted alternative destinations for those who could not make it as far as Spain.

 10) Their shrines all have a connection with either the Benedictines, the Cistercians, or the Knights Templars.
 All three of these orders were strongly influenced by St. Bernard (1090-1153), the man who was instrumental in establishing a widespread and fervent popular cult of Mary.
 He had a very special relationship to his own Black Madonna.
-(See Chatillion-sur-Seine in the index for details.)
+(See Chatillion-sur-Seine for details.)

 11) Symbols of esoteric initiation were to be found in their sanctuaries.
 Where these have been destroyed related clues hide in the legends describing how they came to France.
 "Esoteric initiation" denotes all the teachings and practices that were meant to lead to divine knowledge, mystical union, or the direct vision of God.
 Once the soul was purified to where it could see God, this supreme enlightenment would make it able to grasp all kinds of knowledge and handle it in a responsible way.
 Medieval consciousness did not separate mystical, scientific, philosophical, and artistic knowledge.
 It all came from God and was to lead back to him.
 (See: Jacque Huynen, l'Enigme des Vierges Noires, 41-9)